 It is very easy to affect the image color with the Curve Tool.
 And

 hard not to at times.
-Saturating the colors is a common effect of raising
+Clipping the three individual RGB curves to saturate the colors is a common effect of raising

 the curve.
 This clipping matters much less in grayscale, but can affect the colors of RGB.